Lynn Valley Days is a community festival in North Vancouver that includes a parade, bouncy castles and family-friendly activities.

 Lynn Valley Days

-Last year Lynn Valley Days took place June 21st and 22nd.
-In 2020 the Gala was scheduled to take place on June 12th and both the parade and festival on June 13th.
-All events have been cancelled, however, due to the coronavirus outbreak.
+In 2019 Lynn Valley Days took place on June 21st and 22nd.
+In 2020 the Gala was scheduled to take place on June 12th and both the parade and festival were going to be on June 13th.
+All events were cancelled, however, due to the coronavirus outbreak.
+Hopefully the event returns in 2021.

 In years when it does happen, the Lynn Valley Gala usually takes place on the Friday and the carnival and parade on the Saturday.